LukasFuchs/GeoModBox.jl/docs/src/man/GESolution.md

 \end{split}\end{equation}$

 When applied, many of the constants cancel out, resulting in non-dimensional equations that structurally resemble the dimensional ones.

-**Note:** This simplification is only valid under the assumptions and approximations discussed above.
+>**Note:** This simplification is only valid under the assumptions and approximations discussed above.
 Any remaining scaling terms can often be grouped into key dimensionless parameters.

 ### Rayleigh Number

-The primary remaining dimensionless parameter is the Rayleigh number ($Ra$), which characterizes the convective behavior and replaces the buoyancy term in the *momentum equation*:
+The primary remaining dimensionless parameter is the Rayleigh number ($Ra$), which characterizes the convective behavior and replaces the buoyancy term in the momentum equation:

 $\begin{equation}
 Ra = \frac{\rho_0 g \alpha \Delta{T} h^3}{\eta_0 \kappa}.
 \end{equation}$

 ### Non-Dimensional Governing Equations

+The non-dimensional governing equations are then defined as:

 **Momentum equation**